CBinet/Fixtures/README.md

 ## **Usage**
 <br>
-To start using **BetaSoftwares.Fixture** you will first need to create an instance of the Fixture class :
+To start using **BetaSoftwares.Fixture**, you will first need to create an instance of the Fixture class :

 ```cs
 using BetaSoftwares.Fixtures